murat-kaya/FlightSimulatorProject/README.md

 In general, will contain the following features (Almost %70 done)

+**Most Important Features**

+- Touch-enabled and Realistic Flight Control System (FMS) with Mobile Application Interface

+This system will be developed on Android and IOS so that you will be able to transform your existing tablet into an FMS interface, so that you can enjoy all the features of FMS.
+So you can now control your FMS inputs and controls realistically via the tablet.

+A 7inch size tablet will suffice for this system.
+You will be able to communicate directly with FSX over the Wifi module on Arduino or on the wifi network in your home / office.

+- Real-time Flight Motion and State Model with Scale Plane

+This feature shows the realtime the plane motion and position in air with the scale model plane on your desk :)

+*Also added two propeller (and fans) to simulate air flow on your face :)*

 **LCD Panel #1 - Auto Pilot Info Screen (Manual Settings with Rotary Encoder)**

 - Auto Pilot Altitude